engelsystem/engelsystem/README.md

 ```

 ### Scripts

+#### bin/config2docs
+The `bin/config2docs` script is a helper to generate the engelsystem config documentation page.

 #### bin/deploy.sh
 The `bin/deploy.sh` script can be used to deploy the Engelsystem.
 It uses rsync to deploy the application to a server over ssh.